 To Maria: “You are touching Preema’s head.
 Do you think she likes it?”

 It’s important to talk to both children, and not focus solely on the “aggressor” or the “victim."
-I want to sent the message that I value the feelings and wishes of both children, even if I am preventing some of those wishes from coming true.
+I want to send the message that I value the feelings of both children, even if I am preventing some of their desires from coming true.

-If it seemed like Preema didn’t like it but was not in danger of getting hurt, I would give her a short amount of time to solve the problem herself by saying “No” or moving away.
-I would narrate again:
+If it seemed like Preema didn’t like being touched but was not in danger of getting hurt, I would give her a short amount of time to solve the problem herself.
+Perhaps she would say “No” or move away without my help.
+If that didn’t happen, I would narrate again:

 To Maria: “Preema doesn’t like it.
 She is moving away.
 I think she wants more space.”